necx-org/nodes/README.md

 * exchange: this is the repository of nodes, one per directory, named as the UID of the node
-* tools: this is a growing set of tools that allow for node data to be convert and render the node information in different forms ([#16][i16])
+* tools: this is a growing set of tools that allow for node data to convert and render the node information in different forms ([#16][i16])
 * docs: documentation about preparing a node and using the tools
 * ci: configuration files and scripts for managing automated validation of nodes